RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     You can check the **Console** view to ensure that the BANKDEMO server has started successfully.

-2. Right-click the BANKDEMO server in Server Explorer, and click **Show Console Log**.
+2. In Server Explorer, right-click the BANKDEMO server and click **Show Console Log**.

     Check the **Console** view as it now shows the messages from the server log: